jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I( should) see the :tag element in the :region( region)</code></summary>

 <br/>
-Assert an element exists in a region
+Assert an element exists in a region.
 <br/><br/>

 ```gherkin